 Why does any of this matter?

-Working with a creator and working with an influencer will produce very different marketing results.
+Even though they belong to the creator economy and are looking for ways to make a video go viral, working with a digital content creator and working with an influencer will produce very different marketing results.
 Influencers will influence how their followers dress, what makeup they should wear, or what products to buy.
 Creators, on the other hand, create content that gets people engaged — how-to guides, a-day-in-the-life, tips, tutorials, etc.

 “You may not see [creators] on the steps of the Met Gala or with their own MTV reality shows,” says AspireIQ.
 “They may not sell merch with their faces on it, and people may not follow them solely for their charming personalities.
 However, content creators can have a large following,”